leperotero/chemix/README.md

 chemix
 ======

-Chemix ist a suite tools to lern chemistry
+Chemix is a suite tools to lern chemistry